 Patsy Cline & Cider

 Make a visit to the Patsy Cline Historic House.
-The legendary country music singer was born in Winchester and, from the ages of 16 to 21, she resided in this house.
+The legendary country music singer was born in Winchester and resided in the home from the age of 16 until she was 21.
 Today, guides offer visitors an overview of her career and life at the preserved home.
-Fans can also take a self-guided driving tour to other places around Winchester associated with Cline and plan a visit over Labor Day when the annual Patsy Cline Music Festival is held.
+Fans can also take a self-guided driving tour to other places around Winchester associated with Cline.

-The Apple Blossom Festival is an annual event that draws visitors to Winchester, but there are plenty of orchards and farm markets to explore if you’re not visiting “The Apple Capital” during festival days.
-Marker-Miller Orchards Farm Market sells several varieties of apples, as well as baked goods like apple-cider donuts, and offers pick-your-own visits to their orchards at certain times throughout the year.
+The Apple Blossom Festival is an annual event that draws visitors to Winchester, but there are plenty of orchards and farm markets to explore even if you’re not visiting “The Apple Capital” during festival days.
+Marker-Miller Orchards Farm Market sells several varieties of apples, as well as baked goods like apple cider donuts, and offers pick-your-own visits to their orchards at certain times throughout the year.

 Where to Stay in Winchester